kamil-kw/pink-is-the-new-kindness/README.md

 * I want to learn how I can support friends and family that are going through a bereavement
 * I want to find out how I can help someone going through a diagnosis or treatment
 * I want to learn how I can support myself through a bereavement
-* I wnat to leanring how I can support myself through Breast cancer diagnosis
+* I want to learn how I can support myself through Breast cancer diagnosis
-* I want to find out how I can help the wider reasearch of cancer treatments and preventative action
+* I want to find out how I can help the wider research of cancer treatments and preventative action
 * I want to find ideas on how I can raise money for cancer charities
 * I want to read stories of those with similar experiences
 * I want to share my own expereinces with the community